felickz/StyleCopAnalyzers-results-action/README.md

-# Security-Code-Scan Results Action
+# StyleCop.Analyzers Results Action

-This action is designed to run as part of a workflow that builds projects referencing NuGet [SecurityCodeScan.VS2019](https://www.nuget.org/packages/SecurityCodeScan.VS2019/).
+This action is designed to run as part of a workflow that builds projects referencing NuGet [StyleCop.Analyzers](https://www.nuget.org/packages/StyleCop.Analyzers/)

 It produces a GitHub compatible SARIF file for uploading to the repository 'Code scanning alerts'.